 S ometimes it just starts with one thing that sparks a collector’s interest.
 It might be diving watches or military watches.
 Some are fascinated by highly complicated watches, minute repeaters, or vintage watches.
 There are just so many ways watch enthusiasts have discovered this passion.
 Many have started their collections with Rolex, and for good reason.
-Ahead of Sotheby’s Hong Kong Important Watches auction, specialist John Chan discusses the singular aesthetics and features of Rolex watches, and the fascinating history behind the designs.
+Ahead of Sotheby’s Watches Weekly Online Auction, specialist John Chan discusses the singular aesthetics and features of Rolex watches, and the fascinating history behind the designs.

 What is it about Rolex watches that appeal to the collector?

 Rolex has always been striving to make history.
 They were competing to be the first watch on the moon, and although, as you know, that title ultimately went to Omega, they were very close and put up a real challenge.
 Rolex made the first watch to go on Mount Everest – the Oyster Perpetual.
 And they worked with Pan Am to design the GMT Master, the first watch that could show two time-zones for pilots.
 The Submariner was the first watch to go 200 metres below water.
 The stories behind Rolex watches are very much a part of history.
 For Rolex, and vintage watches, in general, this appeal is all about technological breakthrough.

 What are some examples of these technological breakthroughs and innovative features?